 Is the F2 fault covered under my Ideal warranty?

-Yes, provided the boiler has been serviced annually by a Gas Safe engineer and the fault is not caused by a frozen condensate pipe (which is classed as an external issue).
+Yes, provided the boiler has been serviced annually by a Gas Safe engineer and the fault isn’t caused by a frozen condensate pipe, which is classed as an external issue rather than a manufacturing fault.

 How long can I safely leave an F2 fault before getting an engineer?

 If you have no heating or hot water in winter, treat it as urgent.
-A competent engineer can normally attend within 24–48 hours, and many offer same-day service for lockouts.
+A competent engineer can normally attend within 24 to 48 hours, and many offer same-day service for lockouts.

 Are newer Ideal Logic Max models less likely to get F2 faults?